 The Topic View is an approach to categorize information into document types.
-Its purpose is to allow users the ability to find information of a specific form within a documentation system.
+Its purpose is to allow users the ability to find information of a specific form within a system.
 It first requires a defined decomposition of systems, subsystems and components.
-Topics could range to any categorization, such as physical location or department ownership.
-The Topic View must be agnostic to the storage location because it requires an access portal to utilize it, such as the Rubin Documentation Portal (Section 3).
-The construction of a Topic View tree depends on the implementation of the portal, the purpose of the topic tree, and the targeted user base.
+With that information, documentation can be categorized into the following: